bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Services such as [Twitter](https://twitter.com/), [Linkedin](https://www.linkedin.com), [Yahoo](https://www.yahoo.com) and
-[Instagram](https://www.instagram.com), to name a few, all roughly follow the business model of Google and Facebook.
+[Instagram](https://www.instagram.com), to name a few, all roughly follow the same business model of Google and Facebook.

 Much like the Facebook advice above, the first question you should ask yourself is whether provider is serving a genuinely useful purpose.
 If *not*, shut it